pixie-io/pixie-plugin/README.md

 ## Plugin Format

 Plugins should be added as a directory within `/plugins` directory.
 The name of the directory should match the plugin's ID.
-For example: `/plugins/foobar` for a plugin with the ID `foobar`.
+For example: `/plugins/cool-plugin` for a plugin with the ID `cool-plugin`.
 A plugin consists for the following:

 ### plugin.yaml